 The spit is a continuation of Agate Beach (starting at Patrick's Point State Park, two miles south), and offers up semi-precious agates, jade and moonstones as well as the usual shells and driftwood.

 Boating: Big Lagoon is also a popular destination for sailing, windsurfing and kayaking -- just about all forms of boating.
 Nearly three miles long, the lagoon is large enough to get in some respectable sailing in protected waters.
 (No personal watercraft allowed, and speed limits prohibit waterskiing.)

-Kayak Rentals: Try exploring the lagoon in a kayak.
-Kayak rentals are available through Kayak Zak's at Stone Lagoon.
+Kayak Rentals: Try exploring the lagoon in a kayak or SUP.
+Rentals on site during summer months through Kayak Zak's.

 Swimming: In shallow areas of the lagoon, particularly near the boat ramp, the water temperature is quite pleasant and many visitors enjoy swimming.
 With the dangerous Pacific surf pounding just 100 yards away, here one can splash around in safety.